 Substitutes working on an extended assignment shall attend meetings called by the Superintendent, building Principals, Supervisors or their designees.
 Absence from staff meetings must have approval of the administrator who called the meeting.
 03.1335

-.
+At the commencement of the first class of each day, a moment of silence or reflection shall occur.
+Guidelines are listed in policy 08.1351.

 Emergency Closings